Renewable Energy

 relatively cooler ground.
 Heat removed during the

-summer can be used as
+summer can be used as no-cost energy

 to heat water.